WebClub-NITK/wec-nitk-website/content/blogs/intel_multimodal_blog.md

 ## References

-These are some of the references that we have used to write this blogs.
+These are some of the references that we have used to write this blog.

 [1] https://keras.io/examples/nlp/multimodal_entailment/